-■ Detailed Course Description
+Detailed Course Description

 NURS 7030 is a practicum course focusing on providing nursing care for a group of patients within the RN preceptor's assigned workload.
-Students are required to organize and coordinate nursing care for the assigned patient load and are expected to collaborate with other Health Care Workers in managing care.
+Students are required to organize, coordinate and provide nursing care for the assigned patient load and are expected to collaborate with other Health Care Workers in managing care.
+Students are also expected to further develop and articulate their clinical decision-making abilities.